SmartableAI/artificial-intelligence/_news/2021-02-11-how-britain-is-supercharging-the-uaes-artificial-intelligence-ambitions.md

 topics:
   - AI in Healthcare
   - AI
+  - AI in Autos
+  - AI in Robotics

 related:
   - title: "Using AI And Machine Learning To Break Past The Constraints Of The 'New Normal'"